 Oral surgery services include the diagnosis and surgical treatment of diseases, injuries and defects of the hard and soft tissues of the face, mouth, teeth and jaws.

-At St. Laurent Dental Centre our dentists always use the least invasive treatment possible for a given dental problem.
+At St. Laurent Dental Centre our dentists always prefer to use the least invasive treatment possible for a given dental problem.
 However, in some cases, less invasive treatment options are simply not sufficient and oral surgery is required.

 A dental implant is a small titanium screw that performs the function of a tooth root.
 Our dentists place dental implants as part of the process to replace a missing tooth and restore your smile.
 Dental implants, together with a tooth replacement such as a crown, bridge, or implant-supported denture, looks and feels much like your natural teeth.